crossz/tweak_web_gatsby/content/updates/take2-health-partnering-with-lifestrands-genomics-to-offer-early-npc-detection-in-three-countries.md

 - en
 cover: []
 date: 2021-07-06T00:00:00+08:00
-title: Take2 Health Partnering with LifeStrands Genomics to Offer Early NPC Detection Test
+title: Take2 Health Partnering with LifeStrands Genomics to Serve Singapore, Malaysia, and Vietnam
 detail: Take2 Health and LifeStrands Genomics Pte.
 Ltd, a diagnostic service subsidiary wholly owned by the Pathology Asia Holdings Pte.
 Ltd, have jointly announced a partnership to distribute the Take2 Prophecy™ Test for Nasopharyngeal Cancer.